Supply Chain Process Optimization Using Linear Programming

 Share the tools using an executable file (.exe)

-You can embed the script in an executable file that will take the data from an excel file.
-Thus, other colleagues can use your model without installing python on their computers.
+You can embed the script in an executable file that will take the data from an Excel file.

 Find an example in this article